The Drug Diversion App

 Yes.
 Every year, LogicStream Health has an independent third party assess its security, including administrative controls, internal-facing technical controls, external-facing technical controls, web application vulnerability testing, and web application penetration testing.
 We also undergo an initial and often repeating assessments as part of every customer relationship.
 LogicStream’s SaaS software is hosted in a SOC2 Type II and HITRUST-certififed data center (see https://docs.microsoft.com/en-us/compliance/regulatory/offering-home) and LogicStream is currently pursing its own SOC 2 Type II certification.

-Will The Drug Diversion App require that software be installed on the customer’s network?
+Will The Diversion Surveillance require that software be installed on the customer’s network?

 Yes.
-While The Drug Diversion App is a SaaS solution, some software components will be installed on the customer’s on-premise server (see above), at a minimum, to process data extractions.
+While The software is a SaaS solution, some software components will be installed on the customer’s on-premise server (see above), at a minimum, to process data extractions.
 This on-premise server may also be used to store PHI.

 • Will this software be vendor supported?
 Yes, LogicStream Health is responsible for supporting and deploying updates to the on-premise software components.
 The customer is responsible for maintaining the server infrastructure.